grame-cncm/faustdoc/src/tutorials/rnbo.md

 ## Using the Faust Web IDE

-Faust DSP program can be written, tested in the [Faust Web IDE](https://faustide.grame.fr/) and generated as RNBO patches.
+Faust DSP programs can be written, tested in the [Faust Web IDE](https://faustide.grame.fr/) and generated as RNBO patches.

 ### Generating a RNBO patch